Minecraft Server on Raspberry Pi

 Today we packaged up the server binaries with Raspbian to produce a much requested SD Card image – Minecraft On LAN.
 This allows you to run your own Minecraft server on your own Local Area Network and have up to 25 people connect (if want friends from outside your network to play, you will need to port forward port 25565 to the internal IP address of your server in your router, after you get your Raspberry Pi up and running.
 Note that we cannot support you with this).

-- Download the appropriate SD Card image and once unzipped, write to a card no smaller than 4GB with your favourite method.
+- Download the SD Card image and once unzipped, write to a card no smaller than 4GB with your favourite method.

 - Insert the card into an unpowered Raspberry Pi unit